Empire of the East series: Novels

 The first three books are tightly connected, dealing with the West's struggle to bring down the Empire, in which Rolf plays a vital role.
 The fourth novel is set much later.

 The first three books were substantially re-written and re-issued as an omnibus edition Empire of the East in 1979.

 Reception

 Greg Costikyan reviewed Empire of the East in Ares Magazine #1.
 Costikyan commented that "in Empire of the East, [Saberhagen] has produced an extremely interesting fantasy work. [...]
 Empire of the East is extremely cleanly written, moves along rapidly, and is fun."

+Tim Cain, the creator of the video game series Fallout, has cited Empire of the East as one of his favorite and most influential books in a video from 2023.